-Decluttering and reorganising your home can be a great way to clear your mind, keep your hands busy and enjoy a satisfying end result.
-Following a good sort out and tidy up, many people have reported feeling motivated to declutter and reorganise their calendar, and get other areas of their lives back on track.
+Decluttering and reorganising your home can be a great way to clear your mind, keep your hands busy, and enjoy a satisfying end result.
+After having a good sort out and tidy up, many people have reported feeling motivated to declutter and reorganise their calendar, and get other areas of their lives back on track.

-We’ve created a helpful guide to give you some ideas on how to make the most of your living space – and hopefully you can enjoy your decluttering and reorganising journey, just as much as the end result!
+Below, we’ve created a helpful guide to give you some ideas on how to make the most of your living space.
+Hopefully you can enjoy your decluttering and reorganising journey, just as much as the end result!

 Why should I declutter and reorganise my living space?

 It’s a good idea to make time to declutter and reorganise your living space, at least twice a year.
 Here’s why…

 - Decluttering and reorganising can boost your energy.
 Often when we start making a series of quick decisions about what to keep and how to organise things, our brains enter “doing” mode.
 When our productivity levels are boosted in this way, we often feel more inclined to keep working through our to-do list for that day.